 The Literary Maven uses Romeo and Juliet as a basis for this project as her class had just studied it, but there are plenty of fun and creative ways it can be adapted to suit other titles.

 And finally, have a bit of fun with these riddles and brain teasers.
-You can select all the questions you want to include and add them to a printable worksheet, which is great for filtering ones you think might be a bit tough or those that are a bit too America-centric (a baseball riddle isn’t exactly fun when you don’t have the basic knowledge of the sport required to even attempt it).
+You can select all the questions you want to include and add them to a printable worksheet, which is great for filtering ones you think might be a bit tough or those that are a bit too America-centric.

 There are some old classics in there, such as getting a fox, a hen and some grain across a river, and choosing what’s heavier between a pound of feathers and a pound of rocks.
 But there are plenty more fun teasers to choose from, and you can even add your own.

-Plus, there are rebus puzzles that can be added, like these:
+Plus, there are rebus puzzles that can be added, like this: